chuck21619/TypePublic/README.md

          \

 # Layouts

+> "In microsoft word, I move an image 2 pixels left- suddenly all text is capitalized and translated to French, three new pages appear, and in the distance...sirens."

 Layouts were created as a solution against the need to format a page while writing.
 A Layout is a set of styles which determine how a document will look once it is published/printed.
-Documents can only have **one** layout, but can have any layout applied.
+Documents can only have **one** layout at a time, but can have any layout applied.

+**When a document or folder has a layout applied its icon will change according to said layout.** Icons for folders are “collective” whereas icons for documents are “parts.” i.e. documents have “page” layouts where the folder would be “book.”

 ## Applying a layout
-Layouts are assigned to documents and folders from the Sideboard (info, Publish, and Print), Context Menu, and/or menu bar (edit > layout > name).
+Layouts are assigned to documents and folders from:

-## Unique Icons
-When a document or folder has a layout applied, the icon(s) will change according to said layout.
-Icons for folders are “collective” whereas icons for documents are “parts.” i.e. documents have “page” layouts where the folder would be “book.”
+- The sideboard (Info, Publish and Print),
+- Context menu
+- Menu bar (edit > layout > name).

 ## Folder Layouts
 Assigning a layout to a folder applies the same layout to every file it contains. (overriding any layouts previously assigned to individual docs/folders).